-Prior to assignment, the presbyter shall have a conversation with the archdeacon of the diocese, demonstrating the presbyter's understanding of the guidelines in this customary, the expectation of the Book of Common Prayer, and the Canons of the Diocese and larger Church.
+Prior to assignment, the presbyter shall have a conversation with the archdeacon of the diocese, demonstrating the presbyter's understanding of the guidelines in this customary, the expectation of the Book of Common Prayer, and the Canons of the diocese and larger Church.
 The archdeacon shall then notify the bishop in writing, with a copy sent to the presbyter, that the presbyter is adequately prepared to work in ministry with a deacon.

 Upon ordination to the diaconate, a deacon may serve in the congregation that raised up the deacon for ordination, with the understanding that a deacon's ordination is never local, but always for the whole church.
 Thus, a deacon's sense of ministry should not be constrained to one parochial context.
-In general practice, the Bishop will assign the deacon to the parish wherein she or he was raised up, in a parish within the deanery where the deacon lives, or in some similar geographical vicinity, generally no more than a 30 minute drive in one direction.
+In general practice, the bishop will assign the deacon to the parish wherein they were raised up, in a parish within no more than a 30-minute drive in one direction.

-The bishop may re-assign a deacon, or the deacon may request re-assignment, at any time after the second year with a congregation.
+The bishop may re-assign a deacon, or the deacon may request reassignment, at any time after the second year with a congregation.
 The gifts, talent and experience of a deacon will be considered in deployment decisions, as well as the ministry needs of the diocese.

-The deacon shall have a written covenant agreement with the congregation signed by the deacon, presbyter, vestry, archdeacon and bishop.
+The deacon shall have a written covenant agreement with the congregation signed by the deacon, presbyter, vestry and bishop.
 This agreement is renewed every two years, or with each new assignment.
 The contents of the agreement will follow the outline provided by the bishop's office.
 (See Appendix A)